-20 Leonard J. Waks, Donald Schön's Philosophy of Design and Design Education, 11 Int'l J. Tech. & Design Educ.
-37 (2001).
+2 Leonard J. Waks (2001).
+Donald Schon's philosophy of design and design education.
+Int.
+J. Tech.
+Des.
+Educ.
+11, 37-51.

-21 Renée J. Miller, The Future of Data Integration, Proc.
-KDD 2017, at 3 (2017).
+3 Renée J. Miller (2017).
+The future of data integration.
+Proc.
+KDD 2017, 3.

-22 According to the United Nations Special Rapporteur on the Promotion of Truth, Justice, Reparation, and Guarantees of Non-Recurrence, "The case-by-case approach renders it difficult to establish links between the different cases, identify patterns of violations and ascertain chains of command, all of which are essential precisely wherever violations are not isolated occurrences but the result of systems of crime.
+4 According to the United Nations Special Rapporteur on the Promotion of Truth, Justice, Reparation, and Guarantees of Non-Recurrence, "The case-by-case approach renders it difficult to establish links between the different cases, identify patterns of violations and ascertain chains of command, all of which are essential precisely wherever violations are not isolated occurrences but the result of systems of crime.
 This approach, therefore, is not an effective means for disabling the structures that enabled the violations to occur in the first place, one of the most urgent aims of a transitional prosecutorial strategy."
-United Nations Human Rights Council.
-(2014).
-Report of the Special Rapporteur on the human right to safe drinking water and sanitation, Catarina de Albuquerque (A/HRC/27/56). https://digitallibrary.un.org/record/780937
+(Doc.
+A/HRC/27/56).